Law LLB (Hons) degree Course overview

 - All face to face classes will be fortified by materials and learning packages on our virtual learning platform, Moodle

-You will also be encouraged to take part in activities such as debating, national and international mooting (a legal debate) and volunteering.
+You will be encouraged to take part in activities such as debating, national and international mooting (a legal debate) and volunteering.
 Combined with your legal studies these activities help you to develop a broad range of skills and build your self-confidence.

-The University Library is one of the best stocked libraries in the country.
+City's Library is one of the best stocked libraries in the country.
 Our printed collections consist of around 250,000 books with over 25,000 online journal titles and over 1,600 study places available in our libraries.

 At The City Law School we offer a range of opportunities to grow your legal potential outside of the course.

-There are also opportunities to provide legal advice to real clients in a range of areas of law, organised by our popular Pro Bono Unit.
+We offer opportunities to provide legal advice to real clients in a range of areas of law, organised by our popular Pro Bono Unit.
 We have currently a number of partnership programmes at local, national and international level, including the Schools Consent Project and Action Against Medical Accidents (AvMA).

 You may be able to volunteer for the Start Ed Commercial Law Clinic - a free walk-in centre offering assistance for small businesses and technology start-ups.
 Alternatively you could become involved with the School’s Free Representation Unit, which represents clients with no means of funding their own legal representation in tribunals.

 You will be assigned a personal tutor when you start who will guide and advise you as to your career and learning options.
-Your personal tutor will also be able to assist with any welfare and wellbeing issues you might encounter during your time at Law School.
+Your personal tutor will also be able to assist with any welfare and wellbeing issues you might encounter during your time at The City Law School.

 Law students are assessed by a variety of methods.
 Those include written coursework, mooting, portfolios, multiple choice questions tests, oral and written examinations, as well as project work and activities undertaken as part of a team.

 Formative assessment and mock examinations and feedback are given throughout the academic year to help you prepare for your assessments.